1. We have a distorted notion of what it means to ‘evangelise‘

 4. We don‘t feel that we know the faith well enough to talk about it

 Many of us feel that it is better that we do not talk about our faith because we know so little about it and we are afraid that we may give misinformation about it.
-While knowing about our faith is important for Catholics, evangelisation is different from catechesis.
-Catechesis requires us to be clear about the teachings and practices of the Catholic faith.
-Evangelisation requires us to have a personal and intimate relationship with God.
-In other words, catechesis requires us to know our faith but evangelisation requires us to know our God.
-The two are interlinked but distinct.
+While knowing about our faith is important for Catholics, the focus of evangelisation is not the teaching of the faith, but the introducing the person to Jesus.

-Perhaps not everyone will have the gift of being able to explain the intricacies of Catholic Church teachings to others, but every Christian, no matter their ability, is equipped to share the great and wonderful things that God has done for them in their lives.
-Everyone, young or old, is able to share about someone they know and love deeply, and that is what evangelisation really is.
+Evangelisation is the proclamation of the Gospel, not just the four in the bible, but the Good News of Jesus working in your life.
+Every Christian, no matter their ability, is equipped to share the great and wonderful things that God has done for them in their lives.
+Everyone, young or old, is able to share about someone they know and love deeply.

 5. We think that it‘s the priests‘ and religious‘ (or parish staff‘s) job to evangelise